-If the error returned by ATDV_LASTERR() is ESR_SYSTEM, an error from the operating system has occurred.
-The global variable errno should be checked.
+If the error returned by ATDV_LASTERR() is ESR_SYS, an error from the operating system has occurred.
+Use the dx_fileerrno() function to obtain the system error value.

 The error codes are defined in srllib.h.
 See the Dialogic® Standard Runtime Library API Library Reference for a list of valid error codes.